School lunch: how should students pay?

 How do you tackle this issue?
 Easy: software integration.

-With software integration, parents only have one app to manage for all key student activities, reducing their admin and increasing overall usage.
+With software integration, parents only have one school app to manage for all key student activities, reducing their admin and increasing overall usage.

 How are free school meals (FSM) paid for with cashless payments?